Jenny Kwan: Provincial politics (1996–2015)

-In 1996, Kwan entered provincial politics.
+In the 1996 British Columbia general election, Kwan entered provincial politics.
 After being nominated, she was elected as the MLA for Vancouver-Mount Pleasant, in East Vancouver.
-She succeeded Premier Mike Harcourt, who at the time had just resigned over a series of serious fundraising scandals, including the Bingogate Scandal.
+She succeeded Premier Mike Harcourt, who at the time had just resigned over a series of serious fundraising scandals, including Bingogate.
+She served as the government caucus deputy whip, parliamentary secretary to the Minister of Health, and member of the Select Standing Committee for Public Accounts in the 36th Parliament.
+She was named Minister of Municipal Affairs by Premier Glen Clark in February 1998, and was re-assigned as Minister of Women's Equality in July 1999.
+After Ujjal Dosanjh took over as premier in February 2000, Kwan was named Minister of Community Development, Cooperatives and Volunteers.

-In 2001, Kwan, along with Joy MacPhail, was one of only two NDP MLAs to survive the party's electoral collapse in the 2001 British Columbia general election at the hands of a BC Liberal landslide upset.
-She was re-elected in 2005, 2009, and 2013.
+In 2001, Kwan, along with Joy MacPhail, was one of only two NDP MLAs to survive the party's electoral collapse in the 2001 British Columbia general election due to a BC Liberal landslide upset.
+She served as a member of the Select Standing Committee on Education and chair of the Select Standing Committee on Public Accounts in the 37th Parliament.
+She was re-elected in 2005, 2009, and 2013, continuing to serve as an opposition MLA.

 Leadership controversy, December 2010

 In December 2010, Kwan released a statement to the media criticizing NDP leader Carole James, and calling for an immediate leadership convention, after party candidates suffered defeat in the 2009 election.
 In response to Kwan's statement, James called an emergency caucus session to address opposition to her continued leadership.
 Before the caucus meeting was held, however, James announced her resignation as party leader.
 While Kwan was accused of self-interest, at the time she claimed to have no plans to run for the leadership of the party.